A Christmas Checklist To Help With Your Holiday Decorating + A Free Printable Timeline

 WEEK 3:

-• Add cozy throws and seasonal pillows to make your home extra inviting.
+• Add cozy throws and seasonal pillows to make your home extra cozy and inviting.

 • Create a delicious hot cocoa bar.